OpenNebula/docs/source/installation_and_configuration/containerized_deployment/custom.rst

 Custom OpenNebula Config.
 =========================

-Upon container start, the bootstrap script automatically applies a limited configuration of the OpenNebula services - configured inter-service connections and a set set of :ref:`image parameters <container_reference_params>` customized by the user.
+Upon container start, the bootstrap script automatically applies a limited configuration of the OpenNebula services - configure inter-service connections following a set of :ref:`image parameters <container_reference_params>` customized by the user.
 This doesn't cover all needs, as OpenNebula comes with several services and tens of :ref:`configuration files <cfg_files>`.
 Instead of copying the complete OpenNebula configurations into the containers, it's recommended to use the special configuration differential format for :ref:`onecfg tool <cfg_index>` which describes individual changes in the files.
 Changes are then applied to the default stock configuration files in the container by :ref:`onecfg patch <cfg_patch>`.

 .. important::